yaml/yaml-spec/doc/glossary.md

   A tag identifier is used to identify a function that will be applied to a node when it is retrieved from the DOM.
   The function's return type is can be considered the "type" of the node.

+  While tags may be written explicitly into a YAML file using the `!abc` syntax, it is quite common for tags to be added to nodes implicitly according to the rules of a schema.

 * Token